antrea-io/antrea/docs/feature-gates.md

 #### Requirements for this Feature

 - Linux Nodes only - the feature has not been tested on Windows Nodes yet.

+### PacketCapture

+`PacketCapture` allows user to capture live traffic packets from specified flows for further analysis.
+Refer to this [document](packetcapture-guide.md) for more information.

+#### Requirements for this Feature

+This feature is only supported on Linux for now.